Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 The High Signal Framework

-Every ADHD founder is running two layers simultaneously.
+Every ADHD/AuDHD professional in tech is running two layers simultaneously.
 Most coaching programs address one and ignore the other.
-The Self-Led Founder Protocol addresses both.
+The Self-Led Tech Professional addresses both.

 Scaffold it.
 Don't fix it.